fmerg/pymerkle/USAGE.md

 creates a Merkle-tree with hashing algorithm SHA512 and encoding type UTF-32.
-If the provided ``'hash_type'``, resp. ``'encoding'`` is not among the supported types, then an ``UnsupportedHashType``, resp. ``UnsupportedEncoding`` error gets raised and the construction is _aborted_.
+If the provided ``'hash_type'``, resp. ``'encoding'`` is not among the supported types, then an ``UnsupportedHashType``, resp. ``UnsupportedEncoding`` error is raised and the construction is _aborted_.

 Refer to [API](API.md) for the complete list of supported hash and encoding types.